Last Updated on 2 days by traveldrafts

 What is Japan known for?
 Japanese toilets are a unique answer!

-High-tech toilets are peculiar and uniquely Japanese, and they are not found outside Japan.
+High-tech toilets are peculiar to Japan and not found outside It.
 However, they exist in other Asian countries like Korea and Taiwan.

-They are sophisticated toilets with different features that make your experience of going to the bathroom much more pleasurable.
-They can be more or less complex, but most of them include a heated seat, a bidet function, which allows users to clean themselves with water spray, an air dryer, motion sensors that automatically open and close the toilet seats, sound masking music to provide privacy and self-cleaning function.
+They are sophisticated toilets with features that make your bathroom experience much more pleasurable.
+They can be more or less complex, but most of them include a heated seat, a bidet function, which allows users to clean themselves with water spray, an air dryer, motion sensors that automatically open and close the toilet seats, sound masking music to provide privacy, and a self-cleaning function.

 It is a pity that the high-tech Toilet trend hasn’t spread to other Western countries.